 Coming to the United States

-Elsewhere on this web site you will find detailed information about how to apply for a visa and what to expect at each stage of the process.
-The purpose of these pages is to introduce you to living in Dallas so that you may become aware of differences between Dallas and your home country, make as many arrangements in advance as possible, and prepare yourself to make the most of your visit.
-Included is information on housing, child care, buying, insuring, and registering a car, driver’s licenses and Social Security cards, the U.S. system of taxation, resources for additional English language training, things to do for fun, and more.
+In this section, you will find detailed information about how to apply for a visa and what to expect at each stage of the process.
+The purpose of this section is to introduce you to living in Dallas so you may become aware of differences between Dallas and your home country, make as many arrangements in advance as possible, and prepare yourself to make the most of your visit.